 This formula is asymptotically correct for increasing values of u.
 The point where the round-off error of the exact formula exceeds the approximation error of the approximate expression is in the vicinity of u = 100,000.
 Therefore, the second conditional clause in program code substitutes the approximate formula when u > 100,000.

 Both the BASIC and Javascript versions of the function were tested and compared with Nagaoka's six decimal place table.
-The results agree within ±1 in the last decimal place (ie., 1 part per million) for < 10.
-For = 10, which is the highest u value that Nagaoka calculated, his value of kL is 9×10−6 lower than that produced by this function.
+The results agree within ±1 in the last decimal place (ie., 1 part per million) for u < 10.
+For u = 10, which is the highest u value that Nagaoka calculated, his value of kL is 9×10−6 lower than that produced by this function.
 However, this is in a region of u values where the program's round-off error is negligible.
 In addition, the program agrees to the last decimal place with Lundin's Handbook Formula [10] for this and larger values of u.
 Lundin's formula is asymptotically correct for large values.
 Therefore, it can be concluded that this single anomaly is an error in Nagaoka's value, due to limited precision in his calculation, accumulated error, or human error.
 We can conclude that the program output is accurate to within 1 part per million.

 Now that we have coded a function for Nagaoka's coefficient, we have an accurate and convenient formula for inductance:

-(9)
+(9) |

 Where,

-µ0 = 4π × 10−7 H/m
+= 4π × 10−7 H/m

-Radius and length r and are given in meters, and LS is in henries.
+and length r and ℓ are given in meters,